 Instructions

-Add flour and salt to a food processor and pulse until combined (3-4 times).
-Add the butter and shortening and pulse until the mixture resembles small peas (4-5 times).
-Sprinkle 3 tablespoons of the ice water over the mixture and pulse until dough just begins to clump together.
-Add additional ice water, 1 teaspoon at a time, if needed, for the dough to come together.
-Pulse after each addition.
+Add flour and salt to a food processor and give it a few pulses to mix it together.
+Add the butter and shortening and pulse a few more times until the mixture resembles small peas.
+Sprinkle 3 tablespoons of the ice water over the mixture and pulse just until the dough starts to clump together.

 Nutrition Facts